 Gender and Sexuality Studies

 Students who minor in gender and sexuality studies take a minimum of five courses that emphasize the interdisciplinary nature of the field.
-The curriculum begins with an introductory course that highlights key concepts, questions, and analytical tools that have shaped the field.
-Students take a course on theory and methodology in gender and sexuality studies, which can focus on topics as diverse as gender and education and feminist critiques of biology.
+Special Majors take ten courses.
+The curriculum begins with an introductory course that highlights key concepts, questions, and analytical tools that have shaped the field and concludes with the capstone in the spring of the senior year.
 Program faculty members are committed to incorporating historical and contemporary perspectives on the study of gender and sexuality into the program of study.